 Although it’s important for social learning video content to be stored in a central repository where it can be formatted and indexed for search, it should be accessible through a range of existing corporate apps and portals.
 This ensures that the “corporate YouTube” doesn’t become yet another silo of information, and instead, becomes a way to syndicate videos to the places where employees already communicate.

-Enterprise video platforms accomplish this by integrating with corporate learning management systems like Cornerstone and Saba, content management systems like SharePoint, enterprise social software like Jive, and CRM systems like Salesforce.
+Enterprise video platforms accomplish this by integrating with corporate learning management systems like Cornerstone and Saba, content management systems like SharePoint On-Premises and WordPress, enterprise social software like Jive, and CRM systems like Salesforce.
 Typically, EVPs enable employees to share individual videos and playlists through these sites.
 They also often include a capability called “search federation”, in which video search results can be included as part of the overall search results produced by an organization’s LMS, CMS, or CRM system.